7GrandPa/Augmenter_of_Bbox/README.md

 # Augmenter_of_Bbox
-Augment the bbox only in the object detection images using imgaug module
+Augment bbox-only patch or the whole images using imgaug module

 # start
 See gb_data_augmentor.py,